Bug #16690

 I hope this helps.

-Updated by Manuel Carrera about 12 hours ago
+Updated by Manuel Carrera 24 days ago

 So that's why I saw nothing in the logs!
 I didn't know the logs needed a patch too.
 I applied it and tested again the Dynamic DNS service with a server using a self-signed certificate.